bartificer/programming-by-stealth/docs/pbs32.md

 Note that the groupings are purely for presentation.
 The group labels can’t be selected because they are not actually options within the menu.

-HTML selects don’t have to be rendered as a dropdown menu.
+HTML selects don’t have to be rendered as a drop-down menu.
 They can also be rendered as a scrollable list.
 You can switch between modes using the `size` attribute.
-If the size is 1, you have a dropdown.
+If the size is 1, you have a drop-down.
 If the size is greater than 1, you have a scrollable list.
 The HTML 5 spec does not say sizes between 1 and 4 are not allowed, but some browsers (Safari for example) will never render a scrollable menu with a size smaller than 4, regardless of what value you give the `size` attribute.
-If you set it to 1 you get a drop down; if you set it to 2 you get a four-row tall scrollable list; same if you set it to 3; and obviously the same if you set it to 4.
+If you set it to 1 you get a drop-down; if you set it to 2 you get a four-row tall scrollable list; same if you set it to 3; and obviously the same if you set it to 4.
 For numbers above 4 Safari starts to behave as expected, expanding the scrollable list to the requested size.

 Finally, selects can allow multiple values to be selected at the same time by setting the attribute `multiple="multiple"` on the `<select>` tag.
-Allowing multiple selections results in the select always being rendered as a scrollable list rather than a dropdown.
+Allowing multiple selections results in the select always being rendered as a scrollable list rather than a drop-down.
 To select multiple elements you have to use the same key combinations you would use to select multiple files in your OS’s file manager, so cmd+click on a Mac.
 When multiple options are selected, the form data will contain multiple name-value pairs for the select – the name of the select paired with each selected value.

 Personally, I find scrollable lists ugly and multiple selection difficult for users to figure out.
 So I avoid using either the `size` or `multiple` attributes.
 If I need users to select multiple values, I prefer to give them a collection of checkboxes click on instead.